 Niacin (also known as Vitamin B3) is another necessary dietary requirement for cats.
 They cannot make Niacin themselves, so it is supplemented in their food.
 Niacin occurs naturally in meat and fish (as well as eggs and greens) and a deficiency in this nutrient can lead to loss of appetite, weight loss, and inflamed gums.

-Now for the answer, technically cats can eat dog food in emergency cases or for short periods.
-Dog food is not dangerous to your cat’s health, it just isn’t recommended for long-term use.
+Technically cats can eat dog food in emergency cases or for short periods.
+Dog food is not dangerous to your cat’s health, but it simply isn’t recommended for long-term use.
 If your cat happens to get into some dog food, don’t stress over it.